 There is still a lot of confusion and misinformation regarding cannabis oils.
-While it’s true that both THC oil and CBD oil can be referred to as “cannabis oils” due to the fact that both the marijuana and hemp plant belong to the same species and genus, they are completely different products.
-The collective term “cannabis”, then is used for many purposes.
+While it’s true that both THC oil and CBD oil can be referred to as “cannabis oils” due to the fact that both the marijuana and hemp plant belong to the same species and genus, they are entirely different products.
+The collective term, “cannabis”, is used for many purposes.

 Cannabis oils can be extracted in several ways.
-CBD oil, for instance, is often produced by means of CO2 extraction, which involves using carbon dioxide to remove THC.
+CBD oil, for instance, is often produced through CO2 extraction, which involves using carbon dioxide to remove THC.
 Thus, CBD oil only contains a small amount of THC and is not classified as a controlled substance.

-THC oil is often created by means ethanol extraction, which utilises ethanol as a solvent.
-After the soaking the plant materials in this solvent, the ethanol is evaporated, leaving a potent cannabis extract with no solvent.
+THC oil is often created through ethanol extraction, which utilizes ethanol as a solvent.
+After soaking the plant materials in this solvent, the ethanol is evaporated, leaving a potent cannabis extract with no solvent.
 This extract is subsequently blended with a (neutral) carrier oil, such as olive or hemp seed oil.
 Cannabis oils are commonly diluted by a factor of five.